zenvia/zenvia-openapi-spec/spec/tags/gbm.md

 ## Limitations

-To be able to send messages to a contact, you first need to setup a webhook, which allow you to receive events in the configured URL.
+To be able to send messages to a contact, you first need to setup a webhook, which allows you to receive events in the configured URL.
 [Learn more here](#tag/Webhooks).

 ## Google Business Message sender and recipient